Blog

 Compliance tools that are separate from the OMS, sold as a compliance overlay or standalone system, face a fundamental problem.
 They only know what they’ve been told.

-A standalone compliance system checks orders against a rule set it receives via integration from the OMS.
-If that integration is delayed, incomplete, or doesn’t include all the relevant position data, the compliance check is working from incomplete information.
+A standalone compliance system like those used by service providers maintains its own rule set and checks orders against it using position and order data it receives via integration from the OMS.
+If that integration is delayed, incomplete, doesn’t include all the relevant position data, or reference data differs from the portfolio management solution the compliance check is working from incomplete or disparate information.
 The result is false clearances; in other words, orders that appear to comply but don’t when the full position picture is considered.

 What happens without it: three real scenarios